gh, we saw

 street ended in a "T", we turned

-entry to the main palace
+north onto the entry to the main palace

 grounds.
 The Park is a huge